system76/docs/content/disaster-recovery.md

 Internal Drive

 * Open **Files** > **Other Locations**
-2. Identify secondary drives or partitions.
-On System76 devices, secondary drives may be labeled **Extra Drive**.
+* Look for secondary drives or partitions.
+* On System76 devices, secondary drives may be labeled **Extra Drive**.
+* If you are troubleshooting boot or recovery issues, temporarily removing the secondary drive can help isolate the problem and prevent conflicts during the recovery process.
-* Refer to your model's service manual to remove the drive.
+* Refer to your model's service manual to remove the drive safely.

 * Use a USB-to-SATA adapter to connect it to another system.
 ### Initiate the Backup